linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond Lecture Notes.md

 ---
+title: "Class Note 1: Borrower-Lender Conflicts and Debt Contracts"
 parent_directory: Financial Markets and Institutions 2
-title: "Class Note 1: Borrower-Lender Conflicts and Debt Contracts"
-tags:
-aliases:
-  - Borrower-Lender Conflicts and Debt Contracts
-parent_folder: Financial Markets and Institutions
-subfolder:
-key_concepts:
+formatted: 2025-12-21 08:35:00 AM
+formatter_model: claude-3-7-sonnet-20250219
+cli_tool: opencode
+primary_tags:
+   - borrower lender conflicts
+   - debt contracts
+   - asset substitution theory
+   - financial contracting
+   - capital structure theory
+secondary_tags:
+   - agency problems
+   - debt covenants
+   - bankruptcy costs
+   - monitoring incentives
+   - risk shifting
+   - financial distress
+   - leverage incentives
+   - capital budgeting distortions
+   - bankruptcy law
+   - lender monitoring
 cssclasses: academia
-linter-yaml-title-alias: "Class Note 1: Borrower-Lender Conflicts and Debt Contracts"
 ---

-# Class Note 1
+# Class Note 1: Borrower-Lender Conflicts and Debt Contracts

-# Borrower-Lender conflicts and implied agency problems.
+## Borrower-Lender conflicts and implied agency problems.

 The amount of leverage has an impact on the incentives of someone who maximizes the value of the residual equity claim.
 This "asset substitution theory" is a popular theory of capital structure, but it is not too plausible for large firms.
 It makes the most sense for owner managed firms, where the manager is the stockholder.
 If the owner and manager differ, one needs to examine the manager's incentive contract to learn his/her incentives.
 We will see later that the owner's and manager's incentives are naturally aligned for nearly insolvent firms and for some financial institutions that have government deposit insurance.